 The Computing Department has been teaching the new National Programme of Study from September 2013.
 This recognises that students will be involved in designing and authoring software using a variety of programming languages, as well as communicating and using it effectively.

-The Academy takes its responsibility to parents and students very seriously recognising that with emerging technologies moving so fast, our students and parents need to be kept up to date with the knowledge and information to keep our young people safe using the social networking tools available responsibly.
+The Academy takes its responsibility to parents and students very seriously, recognising that with emerging technologies moving so fast, our students and parents need to be kept up to date with the knowledge and information to keep our young people safe whilst using the social networking tools available responsibly.
 Students also need to be aware of Copyright Law and Data Protection issues relating to them, and many of the projects and much of the work throughout the Computing curriculum has an E-safety focus.

 Throughout the year E-safety assemblies are regularly timetabled, and it is also delivered as part of our tutoring and PSHE programmes.
 Recognising that the best way to keep our students safe is a three-way partnership between the Academy, students and parents, students must abide by the Acceptable User Agreement to access the Academy Computing Network.

-Key Stage 3 Computing
+Curriculum Overview – Key Stage 3

 Using Computers Responsibly and Safely